ARM-software/abi-aa/aapcs64/aapcs64.rst

 The memory of a process can normally be classified into five categories:

-- code (the program being executed), which must be readable, but need not be writable, by the process.
+- Code (the program being executed), which must be readable, but need not be writable, by the process.

-- read-only static data.
+- Read-only static data.

-- writable static data.
+- Writable static data.

-- the heap.
+- The heap.

-- the stack.
+- The stack.

 Writable static data may be further sub-divided into initialized, zero-initialized and uninitialized data.
 Except for the stack there is no requirement for each class of memory to occupy a single contiguous region of memory.
 A process must always have some code and a stack, but need not have any of the other categories of memory.